pujzza/Project-Tyche/README.md

 # About

-Project Tyche is an Invoice generating and managing web application for a store.
+Project Tyche is a POS Tool includes Invoice generating and managing web application for a store.

 ## Team Members